Tracking API¶

 eCommerce vs. content publishing

 The Consume event is important for content publishing websites.
-For eCommerce stores, this event is not required but can be used in custom implementations.
+For eCommerce stores, this event isn't required but can be used in custom implementations.

 The event is sent when the end user stays on the page for a predefined period of time.
-It is then assumed that the user consumed the item (read an article or watched a video).
+It's then assumed that the user consumed the item (read an article or watched a video).

 The URL has the following format: